 As you gather resources, build housing, and establish defenses, more and more zombies will attempt to invade your settlement.

 They Are Billions‘ game engine is quite sophisticated and can render thousands of enemies on-screen at any given time.
-This allows for increasingly aggressive zombie raids on your camp that can see you at the game over screen if you’re not careful.
+This allows for increasingly aggressive zombie raids on your camp that can see you at the game over screen if you’re not vigilant.

 While the game can be exceedingly challenging at times, the ability to pause mid-action and give yourself time to strategize helps alleviate some of the stress.